Glossary of Terms:

 - The genetic makeup of a person, as opposed to the phenotype, which is the physiological manifestation of the genotype and its expression.

-- Possessing two different copies of a particular gene, e.g., two different alleles, one inherited from each parent; a heterozygous person is also called a carrier.
+- Possessing two different copies of a particular gene, e.g., two different alleles, one inherited from each parent; a heterozygous person is also called an allele carrier.

 - High-density lipoprotein (HDL)